WorkComposer vs Hubstaff: a simpler, cheaper time tracker for desk teams.

 Standard at $3.99 covers what most desk teams need.

 Screenshots, app/URL tracking, reports, integrations — all included in Standard.
-Premium adds advanced stealth mode, screenshot blurring, and higher report-export limits for orgs with specific monitoring requirements.
+Premium adds Extended Silent Mode (discreet background tracking), screenshot blurring, and higher report-export limits for orgs with specific monitoring requirements.
 With Hubstaff, screenshots, locations, and tasks are add-ons that can take effective spend to $25–30/user/month.

 60% lower for the comparable plan.